Dop-dd/Data-Centric-Development-Milestone-Project-3/README.md

    3. Submit the form with an invalid email and see a message asking you to fill the information in the required fields
    4. Try to submit a form with password shorter than 5 characters or longer than 15 characters.
 You get an error message
    5. Try to submit a form by clicking on the Log In link.
 It take you to the Log In page where you can log in if you already have an account
+   6. User is notified of 'Username already in DB' if they try to create a new account with an already existing name

 7. Log In Form:
    1. Go to the "Log In" page.
 Log in or click on "Request Account" if you haven't yet got an account